teapowell/BGA_Scraper/README.md

    cp config.example.py config.py
    ```

-2. Update the values in `config.py`:
+2. Update the values in `config.py`
-   - `CHROMEDRIVER_PATH`: Path to your ChromeDriver executable
-   - `TARGET_URL`: Your BGA stats page URL

 Note: `config.py` is gitignored to protect your personal information.
 Never commit this file to version control.